Technommy/SmarTODoor/README.md

 An intelligent door manager with client running on android platform.

-Now building in local, I'll push them in about a month.
+'''
+Android + Arduino or LegoNXT
+'''

+I'll push the code soon.